 Provides insights into how law intersects with learning.
 Constitutional, statutory, and case law are studied and applied to school and classroom.

-A job-embedded application of key leadership elements for novice principals.
+A job-embedded application of key leadership elements for novice principals and early childhood directors.

-Understanding the school’s role in assisting parents and the principal’s role in building collaborative partnerships with families around a shared vision of student learning, school climate, and school culture.
+Understanding the school’s role in assisting parents and the school leader’s role in building collaborative partnerships with families around a shared vision of student learning, school climate, and school culture.
 Fosters communication skills necessary to represent the school among families, the congregation, and the community.

 Introduces skills, strategies, and technology used in school planning, budgeting, reporting, marketing, communication, recruitment, enrollment, and retention.

 EDU5311 The Principalship 3 Credits